nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Call history of an elderly
 1. Viewing call history of an elderly by index
-   1. Prerequisites: List all elderlies using the `list` command.
-Multiple elderlies in the list.
+   1. Prerequisites: List all elderly using the `list` command.
+Multiple elderly in the list.
    2. Test case: `history 2`<br>
       Expected: The list is updated to show the call history of the elderly at index 2.
 2. Viewing call history of a elderly by NRIC